HeMan-T04/CTF-Writeups/Google Dorking-Tryhackme writeup.md

 <br>

 >### Question 3: What is an example of the type of contents that could be gathered from a website?
 >Answer to this question can be found for searching the word "contents".
 It can have multiple answers as when a website is scrapped it can gather any and every information present on the site like urls of another website given in crawled website or information given on specific subjects.
-But we find the correct answer in the below given paragraph
+But we find the correct answer in the below given paragraph<br><br>
 >![](images/T2%20Q3.png)